xteam29/free-sleep/INSTALLATION.md

 192.168.1.50/24
 ```

-### 13. With a device connected to the SAME Wi-Fi network, navigate to your pod's IP address (port 3000)
+### 14. With a device connected to the SAME Wi-Fi network, navigate to your pod's IP address (port 3000)

 SET YOUR TIME ZONE, OR ELSE SCHEDULING WILL NOT WORK!
+This can be done on the settings page of the web app.
+See screenshot below

 http://192.168.1.50:3000/

 ![Web App](docs/installation/4_web_app.png)

-### 14. Add firewall rules to block access to the internet (optional)
+### 15. Add firewall rules to block access to the internet (optional, but recommended)
 ```
 sh /home/dac/free-sleep/scripts/block_internet_access.sh